AlexGalays/spacelift/README.md

   // We can use the derived type type StopLightColor = typeof enumeration.T

-  // We can list all enum values as an Array enumeration.values // ['green', 'orange', 'red'])
+  // We can list all enum values as a Set. enumeration.values // Set(['green', 'orange', 'red'])

   // We can access each value of the enum directly const color = enumeration.enum